Scarcity of key material squeezes medical mask manufacturing :: WRAL.com

 Scarcity of key material squeezes medical mask manufacturing

-FRESNO, Calif. — Rachel Spray is still grieving the loss of her fellow nurse who died after being exposed to the novel coronavirus at Kaiser Permanente Fresno Medical Center.
+FRESNO, Calif. — Rachel Spray is still grieving the loss of her fellow nurse who died after being exposed to the novel coronavirus at Kaiser Permanente Fresno Medical Center in California.
 Now, as she stands in front of the gleaming glass and concrete hospital, she says she “dreads going in there” and fears she’ll be next.

 That’s because like those in many U.S. hospitals, management is rationing supplies, she says, keeping medical-grade masks under lock and key.

-Note: This story has been corrected to reflect that Outdoor Research's N95 masks were approved by the National Institute for Occupational Safety and Health, not the Food and Drug Administration.